-The articles in this Weekend Reader explore the role of kindness in our lives.
+The articles below explore the role of kindness in our lives.
 We must first feel love for ourselves before we can feel love for others.
 In this regard, self-kindness is a life-long practice.
 Likewise, understanding that we all suffer is the birthplace of compassion.
 As Sylvia Boorstein writes, “Life is so difficult, how can we be anything but kind?”

 —Haleigh Atwood, editorial assistant Lion’s Roar magazine

 Valerie Mason-John shares a meditation for cultivating a positive relationship with yourself, and, by extension, the world.

 Loving-kindness can be the beginning of compassion for ourselves and the way to end anger in our hearts and minds.
 It is what I have used to begin releasing the toxins of anger, hatred, and fear from my heart.
 It has been the alchemy in my life.